sumit-research/relationship-explanation/README.md

 # relationship-explanation
 Resources used in work for explaining relationships in a knowledge graph.
+All data will be added shortly.